 How does this work in practice?
 You set up a final goal, but then break it down to a series of mini-goals and each time you focus on accomplishing one of them.
 When that is done, you move onto the next mini-goal.

-To help you do that, in his essay “On Anger”, Seneca mentions a very useful exercise that he practiced daily.
+To help you improve one small step at a time, in his essay “On Anger”, Seneca mentions a very useful exercise that he practiced daily.

 “The spirit ought to be brought up for examination daily.
 It was the custom of Sextius when the day was over, and he was about to go to bed, to inquire of his spirit: “What bad habit of yours have you cured today?
 What vice have you checked?
 In what respect are you better?”“

-Benjamin Franklin also had a similar practice in his life, and this type of questioning is at the core of the agile process of continuous self-improvement.
+Benjamin Franklin also had a daily practice which resembled what the Ancient Stoics and Pythagoreans used to do, and this type of questioning is also at the core of the agile process of continuous self-improvement.
 This is a system that I described in one of my articles and that I adapted from a process to develop software.

 In this agile process, you start your day by asking yourself three basic questions: